 Many of the animals who come to us have had a difficult start to their lives, often experiencing neglect, and in some cases have already lived in multiple different homes.
 As such we work hard to ensure they find forever homes where they will find stability and respect as much loved members of the family.

-Our adoption process involves the potential adopter completing our adoption questionnaire, followed by a set-up/home check.
-Currently these are carried out online via use of photos/videos, to protect everyone during the pandemic.
+Our adoption process involves the potential adopter completing our adoption questionnaire, followed by a set-up/home check (usually done online via photos/videos, outdoor rabbit/guinea pig setups will always require an in-person check).

 - All animals are quarantined/monitored for health and behavioural issues a minimum of 2 weeks following admission into the care of our rescue prior to being available for adoption